dcorrada/PATROL/README.txt

 	* PatrolDB.csv.AES  -> the encrypted DB

-N.B.: PATROL check only AD credential, it is recommended to join your computer to a local domain.
+N.B.: PATROL check either local and domain credentials, in the second case specify the username as "domain\username".

 In order to protect your script using PATROL access grants: